RaidenDilan/PropertyGroup/readme.md

 #####Team: Raiden Dilan, Mark Davis & Omar Harvey-Phillips

-pNc is a RESTful MEAN stack app which allows users to create a group and talk to each other.
+propertyGroup is a RESTful MEAN stack app which allows users to create a group and talk to each other.
 The users are able to search for properties using the Zoopla API and store them in the group they're in.
 Users are able to upload images of the properties they visited, give feedback and view crime statistics provided by the Police API.
 In this project myself and my two teammates predominantly pair-coded the front-end and sorted out the numerous requests that were being sent to the zoopla API.

 The app has been built following the RESTful model in both the back end, which was built in Express, and the Front end, built in AngularJS.
 Several APIs have been consumed in order to add functionality to the app, these are Google Maps, Autocomplete, Google Places, Zoople API and Police Crime API to provide the informations required by this app.
 The app requires the users to register and log in and uses JWT to complete the authentication, additionally OAuth is available via Github.
 Image upload has been implemented using AWS.